kubernetes/enhancements/keps/sig-network/4962-network-topology-standard/README.md

 ### Notes/Constraints/Caveats (Optional)

-Cluster topology information can be derived from various sources:
+Cluster network topology information can be derived from various sources:
 - Provided directly by a Cloud Service Provider (CSP)
 - Extracted from a CSP using specialized tools like [topograph](https://github.com/NVIDIA/topograph)
 - Manually set up by cluster administrators